ar-sabirov/yolotask/README.md

 SQL storage such as Postgres could also be a viable solution, but would probably require a little more effort and some kind of task queue (or just creating tasks without awaiting the result) for GetAd and Impression.
 It also fits better for frequent aggregations.

-It is also worth mentioning that GetAd is a POST method for API to be REST-compliant (has body) and should probably be renamed.
-Request body field names should also be renamed, I handled this with aliases (see yolotask/models.py).
+It is also worth mentioning that GetAd is a POST method (has body) for API to be REST-compliant and should probably be renamed.
+Request body fields should also be renamed, I handled this with aliases (see yolotask/models.py).

 #### Commands
 Running: